mithi/fusion-ekf/README.md

 - [Variance improvement and visualizations PDF](https://github.com/mithi/Fusion-EKF-CPP/blob/master/docs/FusionEKF-variances-visualization.pdf)
 - Please also check the rubric checklist before for additional information
 - NOTE: this code is written from scratch
-- The file structure suggested and starter code by udacity is *not* used
+- The file structure suggested and starter code by Udacity is *not* used
 - [Udacity starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)
 - NOTE: You can also check my (almost the same) implementation in Python and Jupyter Notebook below:
 - [Fusion-EKF-Python](https://github.com/mithi/Fusion-EKF-Python)